-default element size - Size of elements in window in characters (width, height) default button element size - Size of buttons on this window auto size text - Bool.
+default_element_size - Size of elements in window in characters (width, height) default button element size - Size of buttons on this window auto size text - Bool.
 True if elements should size themselves according to contents.
 Defa auto size buttons - Bool.
 True if button elements should size themselves according to thei location - (x,y) Location to place window in pixels font - Font name and size for elements of the window button color - Default color for buttons (foreground, background).
-Can be text or hex progress bar color - Foreground and background colors for progress bars background color - Color of the window background border depth - Amount of 'bezel' to put on input boxes, buttons, etc. auto close - Bool.
+Can be text or hex progress bar color - Foreground and background colors for progress bars background color - Color of the window background border_depth - Amount of 'bezel' to put on input boxes, buttons, etc. auto close - Bool.
 If True window will autoclose auto close duration - Duration in seconds before window closes icon - .ICO file that will appear on the Task Bar and end of Title Bar force_top_level - Bool.
-If set causes a tk.Tk window to be used as primary window rather t alpha_channel - Float 0 to 1.
-0 is invisible, 1 is fully visible, Anything between will be return keyboard events - if True key presses are returned as buttons use default focus - if True and no focus set, then automatically set a focus text justification - Justification to use for Text Elements in this window no titlebar - Create window without a titlebar grab anywhere - Grab any location on the window to move the window keep on top - if True then window will always stop on top of other windows on the screen.
+If set causes a tk.Tk window to be used as primary window rather t return keyboard events - if True key presses are returned as buttons use default focus - if True and no focus set, then automatically set a focus text_justification - Justification to use for Text Elements in this window no titlebar - Create window without a titlebar grab anywhere - Grab any location on the window to move the window keep on top - if True then window will always stop on top of other windows on the screen.